labthings/labthings-fastapi/docs/source/actions.rst

 to explicitly pass the logger and cancel hook as arguments to the action method.

-Usually, you don't need to consider this mechanism: simply use the invocation logger or cancel hook as explained above.
+Usually, you don't need to consider this mechanism: simply use `.Thing.logger` or `.cancellable_sleep` as explained above.
 However, if you want to run actions outside of the server (for example, for testing purposes) or if you want to call one action from another action, but not share the cancellation signal or log, functions are provided in `.invocation_contexts` to manage this.

-If you start a new thread from an action, code running in that thread will not have the invocation ID set in a context variable.
+If you start a new thread from an action, code running in that thread will not have an invocation ID set in a context variable.
 A subclass of `threading.Thread` is provided to do this, `.ThreadWithInvocationID`\ .
+This may be useful for test code, or if you wish to run actions in the backgound, with the option of cancelling them.

 Raising exceptions
 ------------------